Co-founder, President & CEO

 Co-founder & Chief Program Officer

 Anya is passionate about supporting and shaping young minds through creativity education.
 Anya began her journey as a teaching assistant at the Earth School in 2009.
-By 2015, she joined the Children's Arts Guild as a facilitator for the Girls’ Arts Express program.
-In 2017, Anya was appointment as the Program Coordinator.
-In this role, Anya coordinates all day-to-day operations of the Guild’s child-facing programs.
-Anya leads a team of facilitators for the Boys' Arts Express and Girls' Arts Express after-school programs and supervises arts education for 18 schools across New York City with the Creative Classrooms program.
+By 2015, she joined the Children's Arts Guild as a facilitator for the Girls’ Arts Express program and was appointed to Program Coordinator in 2017.
+In this role, Anya manages all day-to-day operations of the Guild’s child-facing programs.
+Anya leads a team of facilitators for the Boys' Arts Express and Girls' Arts Express after-school programs and supervises arts education through the Creative Classrooms program working with 18 schools across New York City.

 Anya is also an artist, art educator, and art director with the Synetic Theater summer camp program.
 She is a big supporter of animal rescue groups and human companion to a few furry friends.

 As an artist and an activist, Sarah believes in the deeply transformative power of art, especially for children.
 A graduate of NYU's Tisch School of the Arts, Sarah has sung, danced, and acted her way and across the country.
 Sarah joined the Guild in 2017 after working as a Correspondence Assistant on the Hillary Clinton campaign and as an organizer of the Women's March on Washington.
 During that time, she also founded Artists For Action NYC, a network for artists passionate about progressive politics.
 Sarah considers the intersection of art and social change the cause of her life and is thrilled to be helping the Guild support children in growing into more intelligent, engaged, and productive people.